-Due to seasonal patterns of attendance portion control and menus are kept under constant review by the Nursery Chef.
-The Policy is reviewed periodically or if required by the Nursery Managers.
+Due to seasonal patterns of attendance portion control and menus are kept under constant review by the nursery chef.
+The policy is reviewed periodically or if required by the nursery managers.
 The Nursery Director oversees this policy.
 The Policy is also reviewed when Government guidance is updated, current advice can be found here: www.foundationyears.org.uk/wp-content/uploads/2017/11/Eat-Better-Start-Better1.pdf

-Who has responsibility for implementing this Policy?
+Who has responsibility for implementing the Policy?

-The Nursery Chef, Manager and all staff who engage in the feeding and preparation of food for children have responsibility.
-The senior member of staff on duty must provide positive and negative feedback to the Manager immediately the Manager returns on duty.
-This includes portions control, food freshness and quality.
+The nursery chef, manager and all staff who engage in the feeding and preparation of food for children have responsibility.
+The senior member of staff on duty must provide positive and negative feedback to the Manager immediately the Manager returns on duty; this includes children's enjoyment of the meal or snack portion control, food freshness, presentation and quality.

-Is there a qualified person who advises about nutrition in Nursery menus and what advice is followed?
+Is there a qualified person who advises about nutrition in nursery menus and what advice is followed?

-We have a registered Nutritionist, Julia Wolman, who reviews and oversees our menus ensuring sound guidance and advice. www.juliawolman.co.uk The latest guidance is always followed.
+We have a registered child nutritionist, reviews and oversees our menus ensuring sound guidance and advice.
+The latest guidance is always followed.